 Perhaps a good first step for many beginners will be to get a rifle or shotgun for hunting and maybe a hunting license if you have not already.
-These are the life style changes, which you will need to embrace if you chose to live in this way.
-I also, do suggest you get together with an experienced hunter or trapper and learn from them the best ways of doing this.
+These are the lifestyle changes you will need to embrace if you chose to live in this way.
+I also suggest you get together with an experienced hunter or trapper and learn from them the best ways of doing things.
 Again, you can Google anything nowadays.
-I am sure you can find some direction on this too.
+I am sure you can find some direction on this, too.

 So, what do we have so far?

 We need knowledge of our environment like how to gather our own food.

 We need a ready-made shelter if possible, to protect from the weather and prevent hypothermia.

 We need above all else, a way of filtering our water, or at least understand where to find fresh potable water.
 Without water, you will not survive at all.